 Fel-Pro RRR, located in Cary, offers space for many recreation opportunities including a sand volleyball court, basketball court, ball diamond, and a disc golf course!

 Near the east entrance, this course consists of a variety of 3 and 4 par holes.
-Currently, the 9 eastern holes of the course are open to the public, with an additional 9 holes in the wooded area to the west to tentatively be opened in late summer/fall 2020.
+The 9 eastern holes of the course are primarily across mowed field, while the newly added (fall 2020) 9 holes are located in the wooded area to the west.

-New to disc golf?
 The holes are actually chain baskets or catchers for the flying discs.
 Just like with golf, there are different discs available that players can use for different types of shots.
-However, unlike golf, a casual game on a blue sky afternoon, set in the backdrop of protected open space, disc golf courses are free.
+However, unlike golf, disc golf courses are free.
 While the sport has been around since the late 1970’s it’s popularity has increased again over the past eight years.
 The Conservation District inherited the course when they purchased the property in 1999.
 In 2016 staff began exploring the idea of expanding the disc golf course and completed the work in-house.